 No. The only direct flights to and from Florence airport are to and from European and UK destinations.

 The Rome Fiumicino International Airport (also known as Leonardo da Vinci International Airport) is about 340 kilometers from Florence.
-You can travel from the Rome airport to downtown Florence by train, shuttle bus, taxi, or private driver.
+You can travel from the Rome airport to downtown Florence by train (minimum one change), shuttle bus, taxi, or private driver.

 Yes, you have a few options.
 The tram runs late at night, and you can take a taxi.
 You can also hire a private driver, who will meet you on arrival with a sign and take you directly to your hotel.